Aircraft Maintenance Engineering Salary in India & Abroad

 • Master Technician (Master Tech)

 This ladder is not fixed for everyone.
-Some technician stages can be skipped or shortened depending on how quickly you clear the required CAR-66 AME Modulesgain high-quality practical maintenance experience (minimum 2–3 years as mandated), and fulfil all DGCA licensing requirements, including the Skill Test.
+Some technician stages can be skipped or shortened depending on how quickly you complete the required CAR-66 AME Modules, gain high-quality practical maintenance experience (as mandated, minimum 2–3 years), and fulfill all DGCA licensing requirements, including the Skill Test.

-Only after this complete compliance are you eligible to advance and eventually become a Licensed Aircraft Maintenance Engineer.
+Only after this complete compliance, you become eligible to advance and eventually become a Licensed Aircraft Maintenance Engineer.

 Aircraft Maintenance Engineering Salary Breakdown